-By default (if this option is not given), the key is generated using the standard mode for the cryptographic library.
+By default (if this option is not given or Tectia FIPSMODE switch file is not present), the key is generated using the standard mode for the cryptographic library.

+'''

 --fips-crypto-dll-path PATH

+'''

 Specifies the location of the FIPS cryptographic DLL.